Mark Forster (author)

-Mark Forster (b.
-24 November 1943) is a British author best known for three books on time management and productivity.
-A business coach until he retired on 24 November 2008, in the past he has also worked for the British Army, Ministry of Defence and the Church of England.
+Mark Forster (24 November 1943 – 12 October 2025) was a British author best known for three books on time management and productivity.
+A business coach until he retired on 24 November 2008, he also worked for the British Army, Ministry of Defence and the Church of England.

 His biggest selling book to date is "Do It Tomorrow and Other Secrets of Time Management," which challenges some traditional practices in time management with four simple tasks and seven principles.

 The four tasks of his "quick start guide" are: